I started getting into bird photography in the beginning of 2018 and wanted to share the photos that I took in the Kingston, Ontario area.

 When fall arrived, I was worried that all the birds would fly south.
 While some birds did migrate south, there were still many resident birds in the Kingston area.
 I was able to capture some of these birds this past autumn season.
 In this photo essay, you will see a collection of all of my bird images that I have taken over the cooler months.

-These birds were also spotted in the summer months.
+These birds (pictured at the top of this essay) were also spotted in the summer months.
 They aren't the most flashy or colourful birds.
 Their neutral brown plumage reminds me of earthy clay.

 I love these birds for their small size and bright red feathers.
 They add a dash of colour to the drab grey hues of late fall and winter.